Cultivating Community Well-Being

 Three Ways to Enhance Community Well-Being

 Each of us—and each of our businesses—can contribute to the resurgence of community well-being, ensuring we #emergestronger from COVID.
 Here are some ways you can support community with your business—and think like a B Corp.

 How Might You Bring the Marginalized to the Centre?

 Societal attention to justice, equity, diversity and inclusion (JEDI) may be at an all time high.
 Uprisings for race equity have consistently held headline space, particularly since the killing of George Floyd.
 Protests about economic inequities have persisted since the 2008 financial crisis, when Occupy Wall Street called our attention to ‘the 1%.’
 And gender equity has been forefronted again during COVID, as we recognize the disproportionate impact of the pandemic on women.

 While each of these is a massive, systemic problem, each of us can do our part to contribute to solutions.
 Embed principles for equity in your recruiting, critiquing and revising practices that may be exclusionary, despite your best intentions.
 Look hard and self-critically at how marginalized groups are represented among management and on your board of directors.
 Consider how you might expand diversity without also making people tokenistic representatives of significant parts of the community where you do business.
-And do the work to review pay equity.
-Even the biggest, most mature companies are finding space to improve in this critical way.

 How Might You Contribute to Your Local Community Economy?

 We know that spending in the local community has a dramatically higher economic multiplier effect than money spent with big, national and international brands.
 Money that stays in the community tends to stay with smaller enterprises, filling the pockets of local residents who then go out and spend with other local residents.
 Look at your purchasing or procurement decisions: how might you spend locally with partners in your community, so that your local community economy thrives?